KaiTebay/KaiTebay.github.io/content/posts/smells-like-logical-error.md

 draft: false
 ---

-As Jonah and Henry discuss on their great [new episode](https://www.youtube.com/watch?v=E8Pzhpyf-Ow) of Techlore Talks, the "nirvana fallacy" can be detrimental to productive discussion and meaningful progress.
+The "nirvana fallacy" can be detrimental to productive discussion and meaningful progress.
 Simply put, it's what's called an "informal fallacy"—or form of logical error—and might also be described as "all-or-nothing thinking": if something isn't perfect, then it's not valuable.

 ### Who am I, why am I writing about errors, and should you listen to me?

 Hi, I'm Kai!
-I'm writing about this particular error because I was inspired by the Techlore Talks episode that I mentioned.
 Whether you listen to me is up to you, and whether you agree with me is another matter.
 It'd be nice if you listen to my thoughts (I have a degree in Philosophy), but I also encourage you to consult the references that I include!

 In this article, I'm going to explain the pitfalls of all-or-nothing thinking: the nirvana fallacy and why it's important; some of its consequences, like "gate-keeping"; and suggest a simple method of rectifying or avoiding it.